 In general, when in the mountains of Scotland above human habitation, the water is safe to drink, but you do have to think about where it is coming from and follow basic common sense rules.

-Having said that water from streams and rivers is generally safe, you should always follow good hygiene rules and be aware of possible water-borne infections.
+Although water from streams and rivers is generally safe, you should always follow good hygiene rules and be aware of possible water-borne infections.

 Symptoms: rapid onset of diarrhoea without blood